How to Pay Medical Bills When You Don’t Have Money

 6. Use crowdfunding to pay for medical expenses

 Crowdfunding has become a popular way for thousands of individuals and families to pay for expensive medical treatments when insurance coverage falls short or is nonexistent.
 Through crowdfunding, it’s easy to receive financial and emotional support from your network of friends and family members during a challenging time.

 If you need any help along your fundraising journey, be sure to look for a crowdfunding platform that offers 24/7 customer support.
 Another key feature to look for in a crowdfunding site is a blog that provides medical fundraising tips or a medical crowdfunding guide so you can make the most of your fundraiser.

 Most importantly, you’ll want to choose a crowdfunding platform that offers free fundraising.
 GoFundMe’s 0% platform fee means you can keep more of the funds you raise and meet your fundraising goals faster.

 Still don’t know how to pay medical bills?
 We want to help

 Thousands of people turn to GoFundMe every day to raise the funds they need.
 Whether you need help paying medical bills right now or you’re anticipating expensive treatments in the future, GoFundMe can help ease that financial burden.
 Are you ready to start a fundraiser to pay for medical bills?
-Start your free fundraiser today.
+Start your fundraiser today.